HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 });
 ```

-## Use a Generic Component Instead of Repeating Code
+## Avoid Repetition, Use Generic Components

 It is the best thing to make your code cleaner.
 Write a generic component for similar group of elements and render them on the basis of `props`
 passed to it